Resources at Brown

 A committee made up of administrators, faculty, and students that is charged to review general issues of disability and make recommendations for the continuing education and awareness regarding these issues in the Brown community.
-Contact SEAS at 401-863-9588 or by email at [email protected] if you concerns or questions you want posed to the CAAC.
+Contact SAS at 401-863-9588 or by email at [email protected] if you concerns or questions you want posed to the CAAC.

-An umbrella organization for volunteer activities in the Rhode Island community.
+Community Outreach (Swearer Center) is an umbrella organization for volunteer activities in the Rhode Island community.
 It provides opportunities for working with people with disabilities.
-Located at 25 George Street.
 For more information, call 863-3676.

-Offers residence hall workshops, individual appointments, phone consultations, peer education and reading materials.
-Located on the 3rd floor of Health Services on 13 Brown Street.
+Health Education offers residence hall workshops, individual appointments, phone consultations, peer education and reading materials.
+Located in the Health and Wellness Building.
 For more information, call 863-2794.

-Open to all undergraduate, graduate and medical students.
+Health Services is open to all undergraduate, graduate and medical students.
 Must have paid the mandatory health fee.
-Located on 13 Brown Street.
-For more information, call 863-3953 or 863-1330 (TTY).
+Located in the Health and Wellness Building.
+For more information, call 863-3953.
+LGBTQ Resource Center

 Brown University has seven libraries providing information and research sources to the Brown community including the John D. Rockefeller, Jr. Library, the Sciences Library, the Orwig Music Library, the Art Slide Library, the John Hay Library, the Demography Library, and the Annmary Brown Memorial Library, as well as an off-site collections storage and an affiliated library, the John Carter Brown Library.